mchorse/metamorph/README.md

-**ATTENTION**: This mod is in non-gameplay maintenance mode, meaning that I'm **not going** to work on gameplay features **nor** I'm accepting suggestions.
-Check out [Changeling](https://www.curseforge.com/minecraft/mc-mods/changeling) mod maintained by asanetargoss, which is a gameplay-wise successor.
+**ATTENTION**: This mod is **no longer being developed**, and it's maintained (bugs and crash fixes) until August/September of 2021.
+If you wish to continue the mod, feel free to check out the [source code](https://github.com/mchorse/metamorph).

 ![Metamorph](http://i.imgur.com/gbHB5iQ.png)